 The flour mixture is thicker, but runny, so that it can be easily piped onto the buns.
 Place the mixture into a piping bag, and draw a straight line across all the buns horizontally, then draw another line vertically.
 There is no need for individual crosses, it's actually easier to make the crosses on all buns at once.

 As it happens, baking them is simple, and l can't possibly buy them anymore when l can make myself a big batch of some delicious hot cross buns.

 Once the buns are out of the oven, glaze them with apricot jam, that brings extra flavour, and makes the buns nice and shiny.
 I like serving them warm, but cold are also nice.
 They are also great toasted, especially if you happen to have some left the following day when they are not as fresh anymore.

 These buns can be enjoyed for breakfast with some nice butter on them and some seriously nice cup of tea.
 Or coffee.
 I can almost smell the amazing aroma that fills the kitchen when they come out of the oven.

 They are fluffy, light, and heavenly delicious.
 The kind of treat I could have any morning, all year around, not just for Easter.
-Serve them either hot or cold, that is entirely up to you.
+If you like hot cross buns, why not give the delicious Afternoon Tea Scones a go?